+Abstract.
 This paper introduces the recent EARLINET quality-assurance efforts at instrument level.
 Within two dedicated campaigns and five single-site intercomparison activities 21 EARLINET systems from 18 EARLINET stations were intercompared between 2009 and 2013.
+A comprehen-

+- were intercompared between 2009 and 2013.
 A comprehensive strategy for campaign setup and data evaluation has been established.
-Eleven systems from nine EARLINET stations participated in the EARLINET Lidar Intercomparison 2009 (EARLIO9).
-In this campaign, three reference systems were qualified which served as traveling standards thereafter.
+Eleven systems from nine EARLINET stations participated in the EARLINET Lidar Intercomparison 2009 (EARLI09).
+In this campaign, three reference systems - were qualified which served as traveling standards thereafter.
 EARLINET systems from nine other stations have been compared against these reference systems since 2009.
-We present and discuss comparisons at signal and at product level from all campaigns for more than 100 individual measurement channels at the wavelengths of 355, 387, 532 and 607 nm.
+We present and discuss comparisons at signal and at product level from all campaigns for more than 100 individual measurement - channels at the wavelengths of 355, 387, 532 and 607 nm.
 It is shown that in most cases a very good agreement of the compared systems with the respective reference is obtained.
-Mean signal deviations in pre-defined height ranges are typically below ±2 %.
-Particle backscatter and extinction

-- 15 coefficients agree within $\pm 2 \times 10^{-4}$ km-1 sr-1 and ± 0.01 km-1, respectively, in most cases.
+Mean signal deviations in pre-defined height ranges are typically below $\pm 2$ %.
+Particle backscatter and extinction coeffi- - cients agree within $\pm 2 \times 10^{-4} \,\mathrm{km^{-1} \, sr^{-1}}$ and $\pm 0.01 \,\mathrm{km^{-1}}$ , respectively, in most cases.
 For systems or channels that showed larger discrepancies, an in-depth analysis of deficiences was performed and technical solutions and upgrades were proposed and realized.
-The intercomparisons have reinforced the confidence in the EARLINET data quality and allowed us to draw conclusions on necessary system improvements for some instruments and to identify major shallonges that need to be tookled in the - 20 for some instruments and to identify major challenges that need to be tackled in the future.
+The intercomparisons have rein- - forced the confidence in the EARLINET data quality and allowed us to draw conclusions on necessary system improvements for some instruments and to identify major challenges that need to be tackled in the future.